What does trauma have to do with food compulsions?

 Their writings offer some of the best descriptions I’ve found of how to release stored emotional pain from the body through connected, loving relationship and listening.

-Dr. Gabor Mate’s work and his book, In the Realm of Hungry Ghosts, beautifully and articulately describes the connection between emotional loss and addiction.
-And The Body Keeps Score by Bessel Van Der Kolk is considered by many to be one of the best guides to healing trauma.
+The Body Keeps Score by Bessel Van Der Kolk is considered by many to be one of the best guides to healing trauma.
 (You can find more book recommendations below.)

 Finding a trauma therapist